top of page

 • Progressively phase out nearly all derivatives, except for those that are strictly beneficial to primary traders in the market.

 We trust that it is largely clear how these policies would immediately solve the four main problems above with our world economy.
 One of the things we need to realise is that creating ever more complex derivatives in order to mitigate risk, actually increases risk overall in the market place.
 There is a certain amount of fundamental risk that cannot be avoided in any business, life is unpredictable, and so it should be if we wish to have any purpose to live for.
 If we try and mitigate this unavoidable risk, we must do it in ways that do not create more risk and trouble elsewhere.
-Generally it is better to simply tolerate natural risks, rather than being led into overly complex derivatives, which ultimately make things worse for everyone.
+Generally it is better to simply tolerate the natural level of unavoidable risk, rather than being led into overly complex derivatives, which ultimately make things worse for everyone.

 Our policy will reduce market volatility to the natural supply and demand variations in price, which correctly balance the world economy.
 So for example, if there is a shortfall in an industry area, let's say a lack of rice, the prices of rice will steadily rise, this then steadily attracts more people into rice farming as it is more profitable, and this steadily reduces the shortfall, and returns prices back to a balanced level.
-When we say steadily this could be over years or decades, so that people do not even notice volatility, and the market is adjust at all times in the best way for everyone.
+When we say steadily this could be over years or decades, so that people do not even notice volatility, and the market is adjusting at all times in the best way for everyone.

 Our policy means the opportunities to abuse the markets in any way will be greatly reduced, and the complexity of the markets will also be greatly reduced; primary traders in the market, will be able to understand, and influence the market in the correct ways, through the genuine supply and demand they create.

-Another point we would make is this, speculative traders sometimes argue that they are a necessity, and they do provide value, because they provide liquidity in the markets; they facilitate everyone being able to quickly buy and sell their assets at the best prices.
+Another point we would make is this; speculative traders sometimes argue that they are a necessity, and they do provide value, because they provide liquidity in the markets; they facilitate everyone being able to quickly buy and sell their assets at the best prices.
 Our view is that this might have been true to a limited degree back in history when markets were originally created, but in the scale of todays world, and the huge markets we have, primary traders are more than enough to keep markets fully liquid at all times.

 Ultimate policy.